Saratoga Investment (SAR) Rating Increased to Buy at LADENBURG THALM/SH SH

-LADENBURG THALM/SH SH upgraded shares of Saratoga Investment (NYSE:SAR) from a neutral rating to a buy rating in a research report report published on Tuesday, MarketBeat Ratings reports.
+LADENBURG THALM/SH SH upgraded shares of Saratoga Investment (NYSE:SAR) from a neutral rating to a buy rating in a report released on Tuesday, MarketBeat Ratings reports.

-A number of institutional investors have recently bought and sold shares of SAR.
-Weber Alan W bought a new stake in Saratoga Investment during the 2nd quarter valued at approximately $479,000.
-Ahrens Investment Partners LLC bought a new stake in Saratoga Investment during the 2nd quarter valued at approximately $230,000.
-Legal & General Group Plc boosted its position in Saratoga Investment by 21.8% during the 1st quarter.
-Legal & General Group Plc now owns 21,539 shares of the financial services provider’s stock valued at $450,000 after acquiring an additional 3,862 shares in the last quarter.
-Wells Fargo & Company MN boosted its position in Saratoga Investment by 29.1% during the 1st quarter.
-Wells Fargo & Company MN now owns 16,527 shares of the financial services provider’s stock valued at $344,000 after acquiring an additional 3,725 shares in the last quarter.
-Finally, Mckinley Capital Management LLC Delaware boosted its position in Saratoga Investment by 9.8% during the 2nd quarter.
-Mckinley Capital Management LLC Delaware now owns 34,711 shares of the financial services provider’s stock valued at $961,000 after acquiring an additional 3,086 shares in the last quarter.
+Hedge funds have recently modified their holdings of the company.
+Valeo Financial Advisors LLC lifted its position in shares of Saratoga Investment by 110.3% during the third quarter.
+Valeo Financial Advisors LLC now owns 5,720 shares of the financial services provider’s stock worth $120,000 after purchasing an additional 3,000 shares during the last quarter.
+Ahrens Investment Partners LLC bought a new position in shares of Saratoga Investment during the second quarter worth about $230,000.
+Wells Fargo & Company MN lifted its position in shares of Saratoga Investment by 29.1% during the first quarter.
+Wells Fargo & Company MN now owns 16,527 shares of the financial services provider’s stock worth $344,000 after purchasing an additional 3,725 shares during the last quarter.
+Legal & General Group Plc lifted its position in shares of Saratoga Investment by 21.8% during the first quarter.
+Legal & General Group Plc now owns 21,539 shares of the financial services provider’s stock worth $450,000 after purchasing an additional 3,862 shares during the last quarter.
+Finally, Weber Alan W bought a new position in shares of Saratoga Investment during the second quarter worth about $479,000.
 14.32% of the stock is currently owned by institutional investors and hedge funds.

 About Saratoga Investment